aasadsan/amazon-qldb-driver-nodejs/README.md

 See [Accessing Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/accessing.html) for information on connecting to AWS.

-The AWS SDK needs to have AWS_SDK_LOAD_CONFIG environment variable set to a truthy value as well in order to pull the version from the ~./.aws/config file.
+The JavaScript AWS SDK needs to have AWS_SDK_LOAD_CONFIG environment variable set to a truthy value in order to read from the ~./.aws/config file.

 See [Setting Region](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-region.html) page for more information.